erharshmishra/jarvis_voice_activated_virtual_assistant/README.md

 ## 🗣️ Usage
 **Run the assistant using:**
 - python jarvis.py <br>
-Then speak "Jarvis" to activate.
+**Note** : Then speak "Jarvis" to activate.
 Once acknowledged, give your command like:

 - "Open Google"
 - "Play [song name]"